 I sign up for a lot of subscriptions.
-I love the helpful tips and information the emails provide.
+I love the helpful tips and information great email subscriptions provide.
 The only problem is, I never seem to have enough time to read them.
 Does this sound familiar?
-If it does, this post is for you!
+If it does, this post about email management is for you!

 I was trying to tackle my subscription email management challenges and found some great tricks and tools I’m happy to share with all of you.
 Productivity expert Merlin Mann (perhaps he’s a bit of a productivity wizard?) believes any time your brain spends thinking about your inbox, productivity suffers.
 He’s probably right.
 To combat this distraction, Mann offers the following email management tips.